ndc/ndc.github.io/about.md

 This website is hosted on [GitHub Pages](http://pages.github.com/).

-Background image is from [Subtle Patterns](http://subtlepatterns.com/) website.
+The Greyzz background image is from [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/greyzz/).

 Libraries, services, products used to build this website: